NR13/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values.

-#### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with  NA s)
+#### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with  NA s).

 ```r